-It was highlighted that Musselburgh Promenade is very busy and that some cyclists travel at inappropriate speeds along it.
-The route along New Street is also very busy with cyclists, and both vehicles and cyclists can travel along New Street at inappropriate speeds.
-It was queried whether both a route along New Street (Route 2) and the Promenade should be available to cyclists.
-Similar concerns regarding the promenade and behaviours of some cyclists was also raised.
+IT highlighted that Musselburgh Promenade is very busy and that some cyclists travel at inappropriate speeds along it.
+She also highlighted that the route along New Street is also very busy with cyclists, and both vehicles and cyclists can travel along New Street at inappropriate speeds.
+IT queried whether both a route along New Street (Route 2) and the Promenade should be available to cyclists.
+BT expressed similar concerns regarding the promenade and behaviours of some cyclists.

-One of the attendees spoke about Portobello Promenade and how they would cycle on the road at periods where they knew the promenade would be busy.
-The signage ('share with care' / 'welcome considerate cyclists'-type signage) was also highlighted as being used on Portobello Promenade and how this could be used in Musselburgh too.
+JR spoke about Portobello Promenade and how he would cycle on the road at periods where he knew the promenade would be busy.
+He also highlighted the signage ('share with care' / 'welcome considerate cyclists'-type signage) on Portobello Promenade and how this could be used in Musselburgh too.

-The different types of users who are likely to be using each facility was mentioned: those wanting to travel quickly from A to B (MAT Route 2) and those out for a more leisurely cycle (Promenade).
-It was suggested that ensuring there is a safe, attractive on-road facility to cater for those traveling through the area (A to B) would alleviate some of the issues on the promenade.
+PM spoke about the different types of users who are likely to be using each facility: those wanting to travel quickly from A to B (MAT Route 2) and those out for a more leisurely cycle (Promenade).
+PM suggested that ensuring there is a safe, attractive on-road facility to cater for those traveling through the area (A to B) would alleviate some of the issues on the promenade.

-The differences between the promenades in Portobello and Musselburgh were highlighted, primarily that Portobello is much wider.
-Portobello Promenade is a lot wider, but it is so busy that cycle speeds are 'self-enforcing'.
+IT highlighted the differences between the promenades in Portobello and Musselburgh, primarily that Portobello is much wider.
+PM noted that Portobello Promenade is a lot wider, but it is so busy that cycle speeds are 'self-enforcing'.
 There are also objects (such as café tables and chairs) that narrow the path at various locations.

-There is a need for consistency of treatment for Route 1 West between what is proposed in East Lothian and what is proposed in Edinburgh, if the route were to be continued to Portobello.
-It was also highlighted that it will also be important to ensure consistency with Route 1 East at North High Street.
-Junctions provide the opportunity to transition users between different types of infrastructure, but the aim would be to provide a coherent and consistent treatment.
+SB highlighted the need for consistency of treatment for Route 1 West between what is proposed in East Lothian and what is proposed in Edinburgh, if the route were to be continued to Portobello.
+WP agreed with SB's points and highlighted that it will also be important to ensure consistency with Route 1 East at North High Street.
+WP highlighted that junctions provide the opportunity to transition users between different types of infrastructure but that the aim would be to provide a coherent and consistent treatment.

-It was questioned how locations where a protected cycle lane crosses a side road could be made safe.
-It was suggested that there are various options, which could include 'bending-in' the cycle lane to the side road (to allow vehicles more time to react to cyclists crossing), raising the crossing with ramps to slow traffic, using coloured surfacing and providing signage.
-It was noted that this risk is heightened if the separate cycle lane were to be two-way, as cyclists would be coming from both directions.
-The aim is to provide high-quality, safe infrastructure.
+JR questioned how locations where a protected cycle lane crosses a side road could be made safe.
+WP suggested that there are various options, which could include 'bending-in' the cycle lane to the side road (to allow vehicles more time to react to cyclists crossing), raising the crossing with ramps to slow traffic, using coloured surfacing and providing signage.
+WP noted that this risk is heightened if the separate cycle lane were to be two-way, as cyclists would be coming from both directions.
+WP advised that the aim is to provide high-quality, safe infrastructure.

-A question was asked about cycle parking and whether this would be considered.
-The answer was that this will be considered as part of the project, that parking would be provided at key locations, and that making this feel safe and secure would be important.
-The presence of cycle hire points within the project extents was noted and it was suggested that opportunities to enhance this could be explored too.
+CM asked about cycle parking and whether this would be considered.
+WP said that this will be considered as part of the project, that parking would be provided at key locations, and that making this feel safe and secure would be important.
+PM noted the presence of cycle hire points within the project extents and suggested that opportunities to enhance this could be explored too.

-A question was asked about social media and it was suggested that Musselburgh Area Partnership could be tagged in posts in future.
+SB asked about social media and suggested that Musselburgh Area Partnership could be tagged in posts in future.
 They would be happy to re-tweet or quote the posts.

-The pros and cons are of one-way and two-way protected cycle lanes were mentioned.
-A member of the project team answered that they were not aware of any study that had looked at collisions at one-way and two-way protected cycle lanes.
+SB asked about the pros and cons are of one-way and two-way protected cycle lanes.
+PM stated that he was not aware of any study that had looked at collisions at one-way and two-way protected cycle lanes.
 AECOM took an action to research whether any such study had been undertaken.
-A member of AECOM gave an overview of the pros and cons.
+PM gave an overview of the pros and cons.